 Where Gift Aid applies, and where it does not

 Retail Gift Aid applies to the sale of donated goods.
-A specialty donation (a gold chain, a silver tea service, a watch, a small collection of coins) that is sold via GoldPaid is, in Gift Aid terms, the sale of a donated good.
+A speciality donation (a gold chain, a silver tea service, a watch, a small collection of coins) that is sold via GoldPaid is, in Gift Aid terms, the sale of a donated good.
 The 25% uplift on the net sale proceeds is therefore available, on the same basis as for any other donated good sold from the same shop.
+The uplift is worth £25 on every £100 of net proceeds.
+Where the donor pays higher-rate tax, they can separately claim the difference between basic and higher rate through their own tax return; that part goes to the donor rather than the charity, but it costs the charity nothing to mention when the consent is signed.

 Retail Gift Aid does not apply to a cash donation made at the till; that is a different Gift Aid route.
 It does not apply to a donation of services.
 It does not apply if the donor is not a UK taxpayer, or has not signed the relevant consent.
 It does not apply if the donor has not been informed of the sale price within the HMRC-required window.
-The point of this guide is to walk through how those conditions are met when the goods are sold through GoldPaid rather than off the shop floor.
+None of that changes when the goods are sold through GoldPaid rather than off the shop floor.
+What changes is where the sale-price figure comes from.

-Linking a specialty donation to a donor record at the shop
+Linking a speciality donation to a donor record at the shop

 When the parcel is prepared for GoldPaid, the donor ID for each tagged item is recorded on the parcel manifest, a simple list that goes inside the parcel alongside the items themselves.
 The manifest is a one-page sheet showing parcel reference, sending shop, date, and a row per item with the donor ID.
 The shop keeps a copy of the manifest before posting and a copy goes inside the parcel.